 In an IBSS, the Power Management field is valid only in frame exchanges as described in 10.2.3.4 (STA power state transitions).
 In such exchanges, a value of 1 indicates that the STA will be in PS mode.
 A value of 0 indicates that the STA will be in active mode.

 In an MBSS, the Power Management field is valid only in frame exchanges as described per the mesh power mode transitions rules in 13.14 (Power save in a mesh BSS).

+In a PBSS, the Power Management field is valid only in frame exchanges as described in 10.2.6.2.2 (Non-AP and non-PCP STA operation without a wakeup schedule) and 10.2.6.3.2 (PCP operation without a wakeup schedule).

 [Define a new information element, PSIM (Power Save Indication Map), to communicate the Power Management mode of each STA in a DMG network.]

+8.4.2.x PSIM element

+The PSIM element is defined as shown in Figure 8-xxx (PSIM element format).

+The Element ID and Length fields are defined in 8.4.2.1 (General).